 example, if each host in your cluster has 12 OSDs, then you’d need a

 13th available device so that each OSD can be converted in turn before the

 old device is reclaimed to convert the next OSD.

 This strategy requires that a blank BlueStore OSD be prepared without allocating a new OSD ID, something that the

 ceph-volumetool doesn’t support.
 More importantly, the setup of dmcrypt is closely tied to the OSD identity, which means that this approach does not work with encrypted OSDs.

 The device must be manually partitioned.

-Each host must have a spare or empty device.
+Each host must have an appropriate spare or empty device for staging.

-The OSD is offline during the conversion, which means new writes will be written to only a subset of the OSDs.
-This increases the risk of data loss due to a subsequent failure.
-(However, if there is a failure before conversion is complete, the original FileStore OSD can be started to provide access to its original data.)
+The OSD is offline during the conversion, which means new writes to PGs with the OSD in their acting set may not be ideally redundant until the subject OSD comes up and recovers.
+This increases the risk of data loss due to an overlapping failure.
+However, if another OSD fails before conversion and start-up are complete, the original Filestore OSD can be started to provide access to its original data.